 It should be pointed out that the goal of this paper is not to generalize the demand systems for the sake of generalization.
-If that were the case, we would have proposed a more general version of CoPaTh, where the pass-through rate is constant and firm-specific, $0 < \rho{\omega} <$ 1.
-Constructing such a demand system itself is straightforward; all we have to do would be to make $\Delta = 1/\rho - 1 > 0$ in eq.(17), eq.(25), and eq.(32) firm-specific.18 However, with this type of heterogeneity, the resulting demand system would be not only intractable, but also of little predictive content; almost "anything can happen" in term of cross-sectional implications.
+If that were the case, we would have proposed a more general version of CoPaTh, where the pass-through rate is constant but firm-specific, $0 < \rho{\omega} < 1$ .
+Constructing such a demand system itself is straightforward; all we have to do would be to make $\Delta = 1/\rho - 1 > 0$ in eq.(17), eq.(25), and eq.(32) firm-specific.
+However, with this type of heterogeneity, the relative price would no longer be independent of $\mathcal{A}(\mathbf{p})$ , which makes the demand system less tractable, with little predictive content in term of cross-sectional implications.
 We have chosen to impose the restriction that the firm has the common pass-through rate, because that buys us a lot of tractability, and at the same time allows us to keep other dimensions of heterogeneity across firms in a meaningful way.